I’ve been getting questions on how to fill out the application for American Express business cards.

 American Express Business Card Application

-The American Express Business Credit Card applications ask virtually the same questions whether you are applying for the Business Gold Rewards card or the Starwood hotel business card.
+The American Express Business Credit Card applications ask virtually the same questions whether you are applying for The Business Gold Rewards Card from American Express OPEN or the Starwood Preferred Guest business card.

 Step 1 – Shortcut for American Express Customers